CenterEdge/shawarma/README.md

 application must simply receive the POST and start or stop background processing.

 ## HTTP Endpoint
-An optional feature also provides a simple http server to store the current pod status, this enable other use cases where the main container can ask to the sidecar without the requirement to create a new endpoint on the main service.
-Simply GET to the endpoint `/deploymentstatus` will return the pod service status:
+An optional feature on this sidecar also provides a simple http server to store the current pod status, this enable other use cases where the main container can ask to the sidecar without the need to create a new endpoint on the main service or understand k8s API.
+A simply GET call to the endpoint `/deploymentstatus` will return the pod service status as json:

 ```
 curl -X GET http://localhost:8099/deploymentstatus -i
 HTTP/1.1 200 OK